Affiliate links on Android Authority may earn us a commission. Learn more.

 How do you use the FreeBuds 3?

-You can use the FreeBuds 3 either on their own or using Huawei’s AI Life app.
+You can use the FreeBuds 3 either on their own or using HUAWEI’s AI Life app [no longer available].

 To pair the FreeBuds 3, open the case (leave the earphones in) and push the button on the side of the case for two seconds until the LED inside the case starts blinking.
 This will put them into pairing mode.
 You can then connect them to your favorite device using the Bluetooth menu.